Yozora: Appearances

 Yozora is a character who appears in Toy Box, a world based on Toy Story, as the protagonist of the in-series video game Verum Rex.
 The characters from Toy Box confuse Sora with Yozora due to their similarities.
 However, when Sora finds a promotional image of Verum Rex, Goofy claims that Yozora feels more similar to Riku than Sora.
 In the secret ending, Yozora appears in the same world as Sora and Riku.

-In Kingdom Hearts III Re Mind, the game's downloadable content episode, Yozora encounters Sora within the Final World, claiming that he was requested to save Sora, but questions his identity and battles him atop a skyscraper in a modern-day metropolis.
+In Kingdom Hearts III Re Mind, the game's downloadable content episode, Yozora encounters Sora within the Final World, claiming that he was requested to save Sora, but questions his identity and battles him atop a building resembling the 109 building in Shibuya.
 If Sora wins, Yozora fades away before Sora returns to the Final World; if Sora loses, Yozora crystallizes him and goes to the Final World instead.
-Afterward, regardless of who wins, Yozora awakens in a car while a closing narration ensues in his and Sora's voices, with the battle's victor saying, "None of this makes sense to me."
+Afterward, regardless of who wins, Yozora awakens in a car driven by a man who resembles Luxord, while a closing narration ensues in his and Sora's voices, with the battle's victor saying, "None of this makes sense to me."

 Yozora reprises his role in the printed adaptation of Kingdom Hearts III, where he is the winner of the final fight between him and Sora.